carolynyxq/snappa/README.md

 # snappa
-use bootstrap to build pages
+use bootstrap to build pages,just to review.